 Salt Spring Coffee

-Hailing from British Colombia this family owned coffee company are members of the Fair for Life scheme which means that at every single stage of the supply chain all workers must enjoy a fair wage and decent working conditions.
+Hailing from British Colombia this family-owned coffee company are members of the Fair for Life scheme which means that at every single stage of the supply chain all workers must enjoy a fair wage and decent working conditions.

 The coffee is absolutely excellent too and your purchase helps to drive other eco-initiatives.
 Their medium roast is often our morning cup of certified fair trade coffee.

 You can buy Salt Spring Coffee from their website.